 Traditionally, solar panels are connected in a series of parallel ‘strings’.
 This means if one panel is covered by shade from a tree or chimney, then all the connected panels within the string will also lose power.
 This is because the panels are wired together in such a way that the output is reduced to that of the weakest panel within the system.
 Shading just one cell in a module to half causes the output power of the whole module to fall to half.
 No matter how many cells there are in the string, completely shading one cell will cause the output power of the module to fall to zero.

 What Factors can Cause Solar Shading

-Dynamic Shading, such as shadows casted by moving clouds and falling leaves, are temporary forms of shading.
+Dynamic Shading, such as shadows cast by moving clouds and falling leaves, is a temporary form of shading.
 This also includes shading from snow, bird droppings, and even dust!

 On the contrary, static shading such as shade caused by surrounding trees, satellite dishes, buildings or chimneys can be preplanned for.
-As the shading is due to a preposed obstruction.
+As the shading is due to a pre-existing obstruction.